Mathews-Tom/TensorLogic/docs/TensorLogic-Overview.md

 # Tensor Logic Implementation Viability: A Strategic Assessment

-**Tensor Logic represents a compelling opportunity to build a next-generation neural-symbolic framework.** Pedro Domingos' theoretical foundation is mathematically elegant, the existing implementations leave significant room for improvement, and MLX provides a viable path for Apple Silicon-first development with CUDA scaling.
+**Tensor Logic represents a compelling opportunity to build a next-generation neural-symbolic framework.** Pedro Domingos' theoretical foundation is mathematically elegant, the existing implementations leave significant room for improvement, and our multi-backend architecture (MLX + CUDA + NumPy) provides production-ready GPU acceleration on both Apple Silicon and NVIDIA hardware.
 For someone with Tom's background in LLM fine-tuning, agentic systems, and Lean 4 proofs, this is exceptionally well-suited terrain.

 ---